-By comparing assets and liabilities, one can see the overall position of the School District has slightly increased as evidenced by the increase in net assets of \$76,750.
-The increase in unrestricted net assets of \$76,813 was due primarily to the passage of the November 2, 2004 5.6 mill levy.
+By comparing assets and liabilities, one can see the overall position of the School District has slightly increased as evidenced by the increase in net assets of \$306,704.
+The increase in unrestricted net assets of \$662,420 was due primarily to the passage of the November 2, 2004 5.6 mill levy and the increase in property valuation.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2005 Unaudited
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2006 Unaudited